Ever wondered what is lurking below the waterline? These are the ten most dangerous fish in the world.

 This unique fish can swell with water when feeling intimidated.
 Also known as the pufferfish, this species has tetrodotoxin – a substance 25 times more poisonous than cyanide.

 In fact, the fugu has poison in its skin, liver, and entrails and enough toxins to kill up to 30 people.
+This is no comparison to some of the cutest fish in the world.

 1. Stonefish – an easily missable and hazardous species